dshkim/epl-match-predictor/README.md

 ## Introduction

-This project combines a love for soccer with data science!
+This project combines my love for soccer with data science!

 ### Background